Mullans/Protractor-Tests-Lyft/README.md

 ## Current Tests
 ### Home Page
 1. Title should be 'A ride whenever you need one - Lyft'
+2. Explore button should change color to #FF00BF on mouseover

 ### Partnerships Page